ftprestapi/ftp-api-example/README.md

 * DELETE:

-This API allow to delete files on FTP server.
-Specify the files to be deleted, by passing file-name and it's path on FTP server.
+This API allow to delete files on FTP / SFTP server.
+Specify the files to be deleted, by passing file-name and it's path on FTP / SFTP server.

 ```
 HTTP Request